bitsent/bitUriParser/README.md

         satoshis: 20000
     }],
     inputs: [{
-        txid: "thxid of input 1",
+        txid: "txid of input 1",
         vout: 0,
         satoshis: 25561,
         scriptSig: "signature for this input"
     }, {
-        txid: "thxid of input 2",
+        txid: "txid of input 2",
         vout: 5,
         satoshis: 562771,
         scriptSig: "signature for the input"